HawShief/HawShief.github.io/README.md

-# Hao-Xie
+# Hao Xie
 This is the homepage of Hao Xie.

-Hao Xie is an undergraduate student in CUHK, Shenzhen, majoring applied mathematics.
+Hao Xie is currently an undergraduate student in CUHK, Shenzhen, majoring applied mathematics.